shiritk/sample-counting-beads/README.md

 ----------------------------------------------------------------------------
 This sample application is modified from original Tizen* Counting Beads game app.
 It is ported to work with PhoneGap* on Android* and Windows 8* UI.
-The app demonstrates the use of the jQuery and jQuery Mobile libraries to implement a simple touch interface.
+The app demonstrates the use of the jQuery and jQuery Mobile libraries and targets young kids to teach them the basic counting.

-Important App Files
+License Information Follows
 ---------------------------
+* abstract.txt
+* app.json
+* screenshot.png
+* config.xml
 * index.html
-* icon.png
-* config.xml
 * css/countingBeads.css
 * css/default.css
 * css/deviceCheck.js